omarmohamed15/PATCHUNET/README.md

 3- RUN "Step3_UnPatching.m" in Matlab, which generates the denoised output signal.

-In Matlab, the parametr select is set to be zero in case of synthetic example and one in case of field example.
+In Matlab, the parametr "select" is set to be zero in case of synthetic example and one in case of field example.